Grants to enhance international student wellbeing

 Duty of care and insurance

-You must have public liability insurance with a recognised insurance provider that covers the activity of the grant.
+You may be required to have public liability insurance with a recognised insurance provider that covers the activity and duration of the grant.

-You must send a copy of your public liability insurance policy within 14 days if the government asks you to do so.
+You may be asked to provide a copy of your public liability insurance policy within 5 days if the government asks you to do so.

 Event organisers have a legal and moral obligation to plan properly and take reasonable steps to avoid risks of injury to people attending the event.